Sorcerio/MercerAssistant/README.md

 [![Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)")](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## Setup
-## Basic Setup
+### Basic Setup
 Do this setup first, then any or all of the other setup options to unlock their features.
 1. Download Git Repo.
 2. Ensure Python 3 is installed.
 3. Run 'mainControl.py' to start Mercer.
 4. Experiment with the features available and teach Mercer words.
+A larger dictionary will allow for more accurate generation.

-## Reddit Interaction Setup
+### Reddit Interaction Setup
 Allows Mercer to interact (in a read only capacity) with Reddit for learning purposes.
 1. Install 'praw' with 'pip install praw'.
 2. Go to [Reddit App registration](https://www.reddit.com/prefs/apps/).